 - Typically this unit is assessed in the following ways: (1) video analysis; (2) assessment data and processes; and (3) post compulsory curriculum development.
 Further information is available in the unit outline.

-To pass this unit, a student must: (a) achieve an overall mark of 50 per cent or higher for the unit; and (b) achieve the requisite standard(s) for the video analysis, assessment data and processes, and post compulsory curriculum development components of the unit, as specified in the unit outline.
+To pass this unit, a student must: (a) achieve an overall mark of 50 per cent or higher for the unit; and (b) achieve the requisite requirements(s) or a mark of 50 per cent or greater, whichever is higher and specified in the unit outline, for the video analysis, assessment data and processes, and post compulsory curriculum development components.

 Supplementary assessment is not available in this unit.